wdnlotm/bulk2sc_GMVAE/_4_model_train_scTAPE/README.md

 ## scTAPE
-`scTAPE` is adopted to predict cell type proportion from bulk RNA-seq
+`scTAPE` is adopted to predict cell type proportions in bulk RNA-seq.
+The many hyperparameters remains inaccessible in the default interface of `scTAPE` package.